ronnyml/snowplow-wiki/events-and-contexts/Events-and-Contexts.md

 > A **context** is the group of entities associated with or describing the setting in which an **event** has taken place.

-In fact, we can consider an event a *named context* where "named" means a name given to a specific event that is it signifies an action for which we gave a specific name and we are interested in a bunch of data (context) characterising the event.
+In fact, we can consider an event a *named context* where "named" means a name given to a specific event.
+That is it signifies an action for which we gave a specific name and we are interested in a bunch of data (context) characterising the event.

-Due to the nature of *custom* events/contexts there has to be some mechanism in place ensuring validity of the captured data.
+Due to the nature of *custom* (as well as Snowplow authored) events/contexts there has to be some mechanism in place ensuring validity of the captured data.
 JSON schema plays a significant part in this mechanism.
 Both events and contexts have schemas which define what data is recorded about the event, or context, at data capture time.

 > **JSON schema** specifies a *JSON*-based format to define the structure of JSON data for validation, documentation, and interaction control.

+<p></p>

 > **JSON** (JavaScript Object Notation) is an open-standard format that uses human-readable text to transmit data objects consisting of attribute–value pairs.